1996 United States House of Representatives elections in Texas: District 7

 Incumbent Republican Bill Archer ran for re-election.
 The 7th district was among thirteen districts holding a special election on November 5, the same day as the general election.
 The race pitted all certified candidates against one another in each district, regardless of party.

 District 8

 Incumbent Republican Jack Fields opted to retire rather than run for re-election.
 The 8th district was among thirteen districts holding a special election on November 5, the same day as the general election.
 The race pitted all certified candidates against one another in each district, regardless of party.

 No candidate received a majority of the vote, so a runoff was held on December 10.

 District 9

 Incumbent Republican Steve Stockman ran for re-election.
 The 9th district was among thirteen districts holding a special election on November 5, the same day as the general election.
 The race pitted all certified candidates against one another in each district, regardless of party.

 No candidate received a majority of the vote, so a runoff was held on December 10.
+Stockman lost reelection by 5.66% to Democratic challenger Nick Lampson.

 District 10

 Incumbent Democrat Lloyd Doggett ran for re-election.
+He won against Republican candidate Teresa Doggett, to whom he has no relation.